 Then there are facilities that have extraordinary security that causes huge delays.
 I have for instance worked in diamond plants and precious metals refineries where security has been very strict and getting materials and equipment in and out of work areas took time, patience, paperwork and effort – tying up staff and disrupting progress and productivity.

 Vertical transportation in high-rise buildings can be particularly challenging.
 I’m sure we have all experienced frustrating delays on these projects waiting for hoists to take up men and materials, Project Logistics or cranes to lift materials to where they are needed.

-In addition projects are changing on a daily basis and routes may become restricted or even dug up.
-What could be a simple exercise of getting an item onto site at the start of the project can turn into a nightmare later as structures are built and roads are changed.
-Many contractors have suddenly found routes unsuitable part way through the project when new bridges were built over the road restricting the height of loads that can use the route.
+In addition, projects are changing on a daily basis and routes may become restricted or even dug up.
+What could be a simple exercise of getting an item onto the site at the start of the project can turn into a nightmare later as structures are built and roads are changed.
+Many contractors have suddenly found routes unsuitable partway through the project when new bridges were built over the road restricting the height of loads that can use the route.